Simlalo/supabase-mcp/README.md

 |----------|-------------|
 | `SUPABASE_URL` | URL of your Supabase project |
 | `SUPABASE_SERVICE_KEY` | Service role key for Supabase authentication |

+## Changes from Original Repository

+This fork adds the following features to the original repository:

+- **npm Support**: Run the MCP server using npm instead of requiring Docker
+- **Node.js Wrapper**: A JavaScript wrapper script to run the Python MCP server
+- **Updated Documentation**: Instructions for both Docker and npm setups
+- **Multiple Configuration Options**: Example configurations for Docker, npm, and Node.js

 ## License